naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Glad: Pew pew pew!

-Arrietty: This one was a birthday gift, so it's kind of special to me.
+Arrietty Happy: This one was a birthday gift, so it's kind of special to me.

 Nadine Happy: Hehe, I look really cute there.
 Kinda scrimblo-y.
 Maybe I should star in a platformer...

-Arrietty: Yeah, if only there was an entire game series dedicated to that.
+Arrietty Happy: Yeah, if only there was an entire game series dedicated to that.

 % ![](https://i.imgur.com/9JAjceK.png)